loChris/multicontainer-docker-js-app/README.md

 Multicontainer Docker app with a JS Fibonacci sequencer.

 ## Goal
-This project is a learning experiment on how to use Docker and develop a multicontainer app.
+This project is a learning experience/experiment on how to use Docker to develop multicontainer apps.